 Our cuisine and service have evolved a great deal over the years but the image of the restaurant was old-fashioned.
 Last year we decided to do a comprehensive renovation of the restaurant to make it bigger and more luminous and build a cellar that is my pride.

 What do you store in the new cellar?

-Here I have one bottle of each of the wines on the wine list, the rest is in the storage rooms.
+I have one bottle of each of the wines on the wine list, the rest is in the storage rooms.
 There are wines from Georgia, whites from Germany, Alsace, Jura, Loire, Burgundy, Bordeaux reds, quite a few sweets and fortified, bubbly and of course, Rioja.

 How is the wine list organized?

 In terms of international wines, we have three styles: a wine to know the area, a wine to enjoy and a treat.
-I cannot have a 2010 Château Palmer but I can stock more affordable names as well as complicated vintages from the top maisons or their latest releases.
+I cannot have a 2010 Château Palmer but I can stock more affordable producers as well as complicated vintages from the top maisons or their latest releases.
 I don’t want to have the best of the best; instead, I aim to offer valued and recognizable wines.

 Why have you specialised in historic Rioja wines?

 For us they are a distinctive feature.
 We cannot compete on a national and international level with a five-star hotel, with titanium or with a centuries-old producer but we sure want to have the best local wine list possible.
 I love Rioja wines and their history.
 Only this year I have bought 800 bottles out of 10,000 that I’ve seen.